berachain/cosmos-sdk/x/authz/README.md

 ### Built-in Authorizations

-The Cosmos SDK `x/authz` module comes with following authorization types:
+The Cosmos SDK x/authz module comes with the following authorization types:

 #### GenericAuthorization